-It is essential to hire an experienced Framingham sex crimes attorney, like Attorney Chris Spring, to defend you against sex crimes charges.
+It is essential to hire an experienced Framingham sex crimes lawyer, like Attorney Chris Spring, to defend you against sex crimes charges.
 Attorney Spring will help you in many of the following ways:

 - Review the facts and evidence in your case;